Sushil-Deore/Fault_prediction/README.md

-# Fault_prediction
+# Insurance premium prediction
-this repository is created for fault prediction model.
+this repository is created for insurance premium prediction model.